Solar Billing Plan

 A good example is a small farm: If the farmhouse is equipped with solar panels that generate surplus energy, that surplus can be used to offset the energy costs incurred by a water pump used for irrigation on another area of the property.

-1. Your solar system has reached the end of its 20-year NEM legacy period.
+Your account is transitioning to the Solar Billing Plan because your solar system has reached the end of its 20-year NEM legacy period.
 Note: If you recently moved into a property that has solar, the NEM legacy period began when the solar panels were initially installed and interconnected.
-OR

 Yes.
 The Solar Billing Plan monthly bill will reflect charges for electricity used (imported) and apply credits for electricity delivered back (exported) to the grid.
 The bill will also include a $16 basic monthly service fee as part of the TOU plan.
 All SDG&E customers, whether solar or non-solar, pay small charges for public purpose programs (non-bypassable charges).
 In months when there are excess export credits, the credits will roll over to following months until used or until the annual “true-up.”
 Export credits cannot be applied to non-bypassable charges.